-But where to apply for loan when you have low monthly salary of Rs.
+So where to apply for loan when applicant has low monthly income of Rs.
 15,000 or less?

 There are following five options to get personal loan when your salary is less than Rs.
 15,000 or Rs.
 12,000/Rs.10,000 or even less.

 - Commercial Banks

 - Cash Loan

 (1) 14 Lenders requiring minimum monthly income of 15,000 or less

 Banks such as State Bank of India, ICICI Bank, Canara Bank, Axis Bank, Dena Bank, Punjab National Bank require minimum income of Rs.
 15,000 or less for personal loan.

 Listed in the below table is the income criteria of the these lenders – banks and NBFCs: